 - Management of asymptomatic severe AS is controversial.
 The decision to operate on asymptomatic patients requires careful weighing of the benefits against the risks.

-- The National Institute for Health and Care Excellence (NICE) guidelines state that current evidence supports the safety and efficacy of balloon valvuloplasty for aortic valve stenosis in adults and children.
+- The NICE guidelines state that current evidence supports the safety and efficacy of balloon valvuloplasty for aortic valve stenosis in adults and children .

 - However, re-stenosis and clinical deterioration occur within 6-12 months in most patients.

 - In adults, the procedure should only be used to treat patients who are unsuitable for surgery, as the efficacy is usually short-lived.

 - In infants and children, critical AS is very rare and balloon valvuloplasty is usually used palliatively until the child is old enough to have valve replacement .

 - TAVI can be performed under a general anaesthetic or under local anaesthetic with sedation, making it a consideration in patients who are unsuitable for surgical AVR.

 - Balloon valvuloplasty of the aortic valve is performed, followed up by insertion of the specialised valve device.
 The whole procedure occurs under fluoroscopy and echocardiography guidance.

 - The procedure is made easier by concomitant rapid pacing of the heart to 200 beats per minute.